-Fire Flow for sprinklered Facilities must be a minimum of 1,000 gpm at 20 psi (3,785 L/min at 138 kPa).
-Where the Fire Flow cannot be met, the DFPE_is permitted to approve a reduction in Fire Flow.
+\4\Provide Fire Flow for sprinklered Facilities in accordance with NFPA 1 or 1,000 gpm at 20 psi (3,785 L/min at 138 kPa), whichever is greater/4/.
+Where the Fire Flow cannot be met, the DFPE\is permitted to approve a reduction in Fire Flow.
 Fire Flow is calculated independently of the Fire Water Demand.